Morris Brown College Frequently Asked Questions

-Answer: We offer career counseling and have partnerships with Federal agencies to help ensure placement upon graduation, however, Morris Brown College does not guarantee job placement.
+Answer: We offer career counseling and have partnerships with Federal agencies to help find placement upon graduation, however, Morris Brown College does not guarantee job placement.

 Answer: Morris Brown College offers some online classes.
 MBC will continue to offer online courses and programs in addition to on campus classes resuming Fall 2021.